amh4/my_cv/README.md

 ### Who I Am

 I often think that I would need a thousand lifetimes to try and pursue everything I find interesting but sadly that’s not an option right now.
 After the worst of the pandemic was over for the healthcare sector I have taken the time to evaluate what I truly enjoy doing; building things, solving problems and being on that never ending learning curve.
-With that in mind, and being heavily exposed to the tech development process at Lifted, I decided to become a Software Engineer.
+With that in mind, and being heavily exposed to the tech development process at in my role at Lifted, I decided to become a Software Engineer.
 Something which I can't believe I didn't think of years ago!

 The most genuine way I can describe myself is someone that fundamentally loves to learn and build things.
 Whether it's learning via books, podcasts, youtube videos or meeting interesting people I enjoy it all.
 My girlfriend and I are due to move in together soon and her main concern is that our flat will look like a library...which it probably will.